-By the time we have reduced our carbon emissions to zero by 2028, we will also be carbon neutral because we're offsetting our current emissions by funding projects that reduce the amount of CO2 in the atmosphere.
+By the time we have reduced our carbon emissions to zero , we will be carbon neutral because we are offsetting our current emissions by funding projects that reduce the amount of CO2 in the atmosphere.

-The environmental and social projects we support are located across three continents, including initiatives in Uruguay, Congo, Rwanda and India.
+The environmental and social projects we support are located across three continents, including initiatives in Colombia, Ethiopia and Indonesia.

 Carbon offsetting – how it works